jackmaden/philosophybreak/_articles/simulation-with-bostrom.md

 image-large: /assets/images/simulation-bostrom-large.jpg
 ---

 <p><span class="big-letter">H</span>owever unsettling, it’s a persuasive possibility that the world around us is not ‘real’ but simulated by a computer.
-In 2003, Nick Bostrom - a Swedish philosopher at the University of Oxford - posited <a target="_blank" href="https://www.simulation-argument.com/simulation.html">The Simulation Argument</a>, a compelling line of reasoning with a deeply unsettling conclusion.</p>
+In 2003, Nick Bostrom - a Swedish philosopher at the University of Oxford - posited <a target="_blank" rel="noopener" href="https://www.simulation-argument.com/simulation.html">The Simulation Argument</a>, a compelling line of reasoning with a deeply unsettling conclusion.</p>
 <p>Bostrom's conclusion suggests that, rather than the fun-loving carbon-based lifeforms we believe ourselves to be, we are in fact the artificial simulations of future civilizations, existent only as silicon chips in their data warehouses.</p>
 <p>That might seem crazy.
-But consider this. <a target="_blank" href="http://www.visualcapitalist.com/visualizing-trillion-fold-increase-computing-power/">It’s widely agreed</a> that our computational power will continue to grow exponentially.
+But consider this. <a target="_blank" rel="noopener" href="http://www.visualcapitalist.com/visualizing-trillion-fold-increase-computing-power/">It’s widely agreed</a> that our computational power will continue to grow exponentially.
 And, in principle, there’s no reason why - given the same computational structures and processes - consciousness cannot exist on silicon chip neural networks rather than the neural networks of carbon-based biological lifeforms (more on this later).</p>
 <div class="article-image" style="padding-bottom: 78.48%;">
     <img class="lazy" data-src="/assets/images/bostrom.jpg" alt="nick bostrom">
 </div>